 In the event a corporate proposal is required to be approved by the shareholders, interested Directors are required to abstain from voting in respect of their shareholdings in the Company on the resolutions relating to the corporate proposal.
-They are also required to undertake to ensure that persons connected to them, abstain from voting on the resolutions.
+They are also required to ensure that persons connected to them, abstain from voting on the resolutions.

 Directors are required to disclose any changes in their interest including their directorships to the Company Secretary within fourteen days from the changes.
-However, for any change in respect of the particular relating to the shares, debentures, participatory interest, rights, options and contracts as are necessary for the purposes of compliance with Section 59 of the CA, by the Directors, the notice period shall be five days.
-The aforementioned disclosure will be circulated to the Board members within seven days upon received and tabled at the AC and Board Meetings for information and record.
+However, for any change in respect of the particular relating to shares, debentures, participatory interest, rights, options and contracts the notice period shall be five days.
+The aforementioned disclosure will be circulated to the Board members within seven days upon receipt and tabled at the AC and Board Meetings for information and record.
 Such changes will be immediately updated in the related party listing of the Group.